Amended Constitution 2015

-6.3 All business arising at meetings of the Association except as otherwise provided for in the Constitution shall be decided by a simple majority of those voting the Chairman having both a deliberative and casting vote.
+6.3 All business arising at meetings of the Association except as otherwise provided for in the Constitution shall be decided by a simple majority of those voting, the Chairman having both a deliberative and casting vote.

 7. Executive Committee

-7.1 The Executive Committee shall be elected by the Association from its professional membership at the General Meeting shall consist of nine members and shall have power to co-opt additional members to ensure equitable representation of the main professional groups involved in burn care.
+7.1 The Executive Committee shall be elected by the Association from its professional membership at the AGM, shall consist of nine members and shall have power to co-opt additional members to ensure equitable representation of the main professional groups involved in burn care.
 No more than two representatives from an individual burn service will normally be elected to the Executive Committee at any time.

-7.2 The Committee shall have as its main charge the application of the Aims of the Association by all means possible and legitimate.
+7.2 The Committee shall have as its main charge the application of the aims of the Association by all means possible and legitimate.
 The Committee shall cause to be arranged an Annual Scientific Meeting including an AGM and other elements as from time to time agreed by the AGM as essential components.

 7.3 The Chairman is empowered to call the Executive Committee together at any time as necessary giving minimum notice of six weeks.
 Executive Committee meetings shall be held at least twice a year the frequency to be determined by the Executive according to the nature and urgency of business.
-A quorum shall consist of the Chairman or Vice-Chairman and four other voting members.
+A quorum shall consist of the Chairman or Deputy Chairman and four other voting members.